 Once you decide on the paramedic job role that you want to take up, visit the specific ambulance service's website and check out their application process.
 Remember, each service may have different criteria, so thoroughly review the application forms and submit the correct information.

-The application may ask you for information like which university you received your degree from and other records such as a driver's license and passport copy.
-They may even ask for previous experience that makes you the right candidate for the job.
+The application may ask which university you received your degree from and other records such as a driver's license and passport copy.
+They may even ask for a previous experience that makes you the right candidate for the job.

 If you face any difficulty while filling out the application form, contact a representative from the ambulance service via phone or email and ask them for further details.